 Jade was very important to the ancient Maya of Copán, being carved into innumerable items of jewelry and personal decoration as well as many small idols for veneration in various shrines.
-Gods and kings demanded the best, although some of the uses were not always with the best intent.
+Gods and kings demanded the best, although some of the uses were not always with the best intentions.

 The Quest for Jade

 All the jade of ancient Copán came from the Motagua River Valley in modern Guatemala, about 25 miles away.
-During the Classic Era, kings of Copán kept strict control over this valuable resource and controlled its production, fighting occasional battles with other tribes who came to get some of this precious stone.
+During the Classic Era, the kings of Copán kept strict control over this valuable resource and controlled its production, fighting occasional battles with other tribes who came to get some of this precious stone.
 Before the start of the Classic Dynasty in Copán, another group of Maya from Guatemala established the new city of Quiriguá in the Motagua Valley.
 This new kingdom became a vassal state of the more powerful Copán, supplying jade to their new masters.
-Disputes arose, battles fought, and eventually a major war resulting in the capture and beheading of the most famous king of Copán, 18-Rabbit.
+Disputes arose, battles were fought, and eventually a major war resulted in the capture and beheading of the most famous king of Copán, 18-Rabbit.
 Quiriguá now controlled all jade production, and the new ruler of Copán, Ajaw K'ak' Joplaj Chan K'awiil (Smoke Monkey) could do nothing to prevent it.
 This left Copán with no source of jade unless they bought it from Quiriguá.

 Spirituality, Religion and Superstition of Jade

 Jade has always held a mystique that often borders on religion, especially for the ancient Maya.
 That spiritual aspect continues to this day even among supposedly “enlightened” modern urbanites.
-Jade jewelry and shrine figures are bought and cherished for good luck, good health, prosperity and a thousand other metaphysical ideals.
+Jade jewelry and shrine figures are bought and cherished for good luck, good health, prosperity, and a thousand other metaphysical ideals.
 Below are a few pieces from Copán artisans, and a few of the attached superstitions.

 Jaguar Mask Amulet